michaelnisi/troubled/data/podest.md

 {
-  "title": "Podest gets the podcasts you love.", "description": "Wether hundreds of subscriptions or just a quick listen, get your podcasts with Podest.
+  "title": "Podest.
+Get the podcasts you love.", "description": "Wether hundreds of subscriptions or just a quick listen, get your podcasts with Podest.
 With its familiar user interface and full-text search, it’s easy to find a good show.
 Podest updates your queue efficiently in the background, without draining your battery.
 If you love podcasts and look for a simple way to enjoy them, without sign up or tracking, try this streamlined podcast player.", "template": "article.pug",
   "date": "2019-02-26",